CorinnaNutsch/intro_to_ml_tensorflow_nano_degree/README.md

 <br>
 __3.Create Customer Segments__:
 <br>
 In this project I applied unsupervised learning techniques to cluster costumer data to identify different customer segments.
 I cleaned the data and applied PCA transformtion to reduce the number of features.
-On the cleaned data I applied a clustering algorothm and evalauated the results.
+On the cleaned data I applied a clustering algorithm and evaluated the results.